- ≪장애인인식개선신문≫ NASA, 제30회 인간탐사로버 챌린지 우승자 발표

 High School Division: NPS International School, Singapore

-Collision and Burn Award
+Crash and Burn Award

 KIET Group of Institutions, Delhi-NCR, India